2 ACCOUNTING POLICIES

 2.3 Intangible Assets

-Intangible assets are stated at cost of acquisition net of recoverable taxes, accumulated amortisation and impairment losses, if any.
+Intangible assets are stated at cost of acquisition net of recoverable taxes, accumulated amortization and impairment losses, if any.
 Such costs include purchase price, borrowing cost, and any cost directly attributable to bringing the asset to its working condition for the intended use, net charges on foreign exchange contracts and adjustments arising from exchange rate variations attributable to the intangible assets.

 Subsequent costs are included in the asset's carrying amount or recognised as a separate asset, as appropriate, only when it is probable that future economic benefits associated with the item will flow to the entity and cost can be measured reliably.